How do I get my car's damage assessed and repaired?

 - the proposed repair method is satisfactory.

-If either of these criteria is not met, we may decide not to authorise the repairs and, instead:
+If either of these criteria is not met, we may decide not to authorise the repairs, and instead offer you the option of:

-- have your car repaired by an alternative repairer chosen by us, or
+- having your car repaired by an alternative repairer chosen by us, or

-- pay you the reasonable cost to satisfactorily repair your car, as determined by us.
+- paying you the reasonable cost to satisfactorily repair your car.

 Note that, if we authorise your nominated repairer to undertake the repairs, we’ll guarantee the quality of the repairs but not the time it takes to complete them.